vieiro/xmark/test.markdown

 But CommonMark and Markdown have just a single construct for images.  ![F.J.
 Cole, “The History of Albrecht Dürer’s Rhinoceros in Zooological Literature,” *Science, Medicine, and History: Essays on the Evolution of Scientific Thought and Medical Practice (London, 1953)*, ed.
 E. Ashworth Underwood, 337-356.
 From page 71 of Edward Tufte’s *Visual Explanations*.](tufte-css/img/rhino.png "margin Rhino image")

 How could xmark support margin figures easily?
-By abusing the construct, of course. xmark abuses the title part of the image (that appears when you place the mouse over the image for a while), and if the title starts with the word 'margin' then the image is placed in a margin note.
-This is the 'margin figure xmarkc onvention'
+By abusing the construct, of course.

+xmark abuses the title part of the image (that appears when you place the mouse over the image for a while), and if the title starts with the word 'margin' then the image is placed in a margin note, and if the title starts with the word 'fullwidth' then the image will be rendered as a full-width figure.
+The conventions are then:

 > If the title of the image starts with the word ```margin``` the figure will be placed in the margin.

+> If the title of the image starts with the word ```fullwidth``` the figure will be full-width.

 So any image constructed like this: